thasniiqbal/weather_api/README.md

 ## 📂 Project Structure

-weather_api/
+- `weather_api/`: The root directory of the project.

-├── main.py # Entry point for your FastAPI app
+    - `main.py`: The entry point for your FastAPI app.

-├── api/
+- `api/`: Contains endpoint functions and logic.

-│ └── weather.py # Endpoint functions and logic
+    - `weather.py`: Logic related to weather data endpoints.

-├── services/
+- `services/`: Contains various services and logic used by the app.

-│ ├── fetcher.py # Logic for fetching data from WeatherAPI
+    - `fetcher.py`: Logic for fetching data from the WeatherAPI.

-│ ├── openai_service.py # Logic for interacting with OpenAI to generate funny summaries
+    - `openai_service.py`: Logic for interacting with OpenAI to generate funny summaries.

-│ ├── activity.py # Logic for activity recommendations
+    - `activity.py`: Logic for activity recommendations.

-│ └── outfit.py # Logic for outfit recommendations
+    - `outfit.py`: Logic for outfit recommendations.

-├── tests/
+- `tests/`: Contains test cases for the project.

-│ ├── test_weather.py
+    - `test_weather.py`: Tests related to weather functionality.

-│ ├── test_activity.py
+    - `test_activity.py`: Tests related to activity recommendations.

-│ └── test_outfit.py
+    - `test_outfit.py`: Tests related to outfit recommendations.

-├── requirements.txt # Main project dependencies
+- `requirements.txt`: Lists the main project dependencies.

-└── test_requirements.txt # Testing-specific dependencies
+- `test_requirements.txt`: Lists the testing-specific dependencies.

 ## 🔧 Setup